-Know the Supermarket Spending Traps
+Know these 5 Supermarket Spending Traps

 You did everything right.
 Planned a menu, made a list, organized your coupons, updated your shopping apps, and had a snack before you left for the store.
 Yet, you still ended up going over your grocery budget for the week, and you don’t know why.
 Chances are, you got caught in one or more of the following supermarket spending traps.